Website Design Checklist

 You will need to log in to Google Analytics and set your website up as a new entity.

 Once you have set up Google Analytics on your website, your visitors will be automatically tracked and their data stored.
 Over time you will be able to see the average bounce rate.
-This is an important number to keep an eye on as it is the percentage of people who are landing on your website and leaving straight away.
-A high bounce rate is anything over 60% and clearly indicates that something needs to be fixed.
+It's a significant number to keep an eye on as it is the percentage of people landing on your website and leaving straight away.
+A high bounce rate is anything over 60% and indicates that something needs to be fixed.

 In Q3 of 2019, mobile devices generated 51.51% of global website traffic.